-There is so much to do in Vancouver for kids during Spring Break, but it’s hard to know what’s best.
-Here are recommendations for Spring Break activities.
+There’s so much to do in Vancouver for kids at Spring Break including camps and special deals.
+Here are recommendations for Spring Break activities in 2019.

-Spring Break for most public schools in the Lower Mainland took place from March 19th until Good Friday on March 30th in 2018.
+Spring Break for most public schools in the Lower Mainland takes place from March 18th until Good Friday on March 29th in 2019.

-Below are activities offered during Spring Break in 2018.
+Below are activities being offered during Spring Break this year.
 Check them out!